ektaarora16/Skyfall-Hand-Gesture-Game/README.md

 <img src="static/img/handmap.jpg" width="100%">

-# Next Steps/Todo

-There are several limitations with the current implementation — so contributions, pull requests are most welcome!

 **Hand Detector Improvement**
 This entails collecting additional training data and leveraging data augmentation strategies to improve the hand detector.
 This is important as the entire interaction (and user experience) depends on accurate and robust hand tracking (false positives, false negatives make for bad UX).